Pete Docter: Personal life

 Docter is married to Amanda Docter and has two children, Nicholas and Elie.
 Elie has a speaking part in Up and was the inspiration for the character of Riley in Inside Out.

+Docter has cited Frank Oz and the late Jim Henson of Muppets fame as profound influences on his creative talents and overall career as a cinematic storyteller in his own right; Oz collaborated with Docter on Monsters, Inc., voicing a minor character.

 Docter is a fan of anime, particularly the work of Hayao Miyazaki.
 Docter has said that Miyazaki's animation has "beautifully observed little moments of truth that you just recognize and respond to".
 He is also a fan of the filmography of Pixar competitor DreamWorks.
 Referring to the competitive environment, he has said: "I think it's a much healthier environment when there is more diversity".

 During an interview in 2009, Docter confirmed that he is a Christian and said that it influences his work.
 However, he went on to say that he did not envision himself ever creating a Christian film.
 About the relationship between his faith and his filmmaking, Docter has said:

 I don't think people in any way, shape, or form like to be lectured to.
 When people go to a movie, they want to see some sort of experience of themselves on the screen.
 They don't come to be taught.
 So in that sense, and in terms of any sort of beliefs, I don't want to feel as though I'm ever lecturing or putting an agenda forth.